Snitkin-Lab-Umich/popSNPkit/README.md

 # popSNPkit
-Variant calling pipeline for population data
+Variant calling pipeline for population sequencing data.

 ## Summary
 This pipeline perfroms the following steps:
--
--
+- Input to pipeline is trimmed and filtered reads from [popQCD](https://github.com/Snitkin-Lab-Umich/popQCD).
+- Assembles trimmed reads into contigs using [bwa](https://github.com/lh3/bwa/tree/af606fc31a76eb02d3ef88c3056f53b4c915a743)(v0.7.17)
+- Convert sam file from bwa to bam using [samtools](https://github.com/samtools/samtools)(1.21)
--
+- Variant calling using [gatk](https://github.com/broadinstitute/gatk)(v4.5.0.0)

 The workflow generates all the output in the `prefix` folder set in `config/config.yaml`.
 Each workflow steps gets its own individual folder as shown below.
 This structure provides a general view of how outputs are organized, with each tool or workflow step having its own directory. **_Note that this overview does not capture all possible outputs from each tool; it only highlights the primary directories and _SOME_ of their contents._**

 ```
 (base) [dhatrib@gl-login1 popSNPkit]$ tree results/2025-06-02_Project_Test_Pipeline_popSNPkit/